Volvo S60 - model year 2014

 The new Active High Beam Control eliminates the need to switch between low and high beam.
-Instead, Active High Beam Control makes it possible keep the headlights on high beam continuously.
+Instead, Active High Beam Control makes it possible keep the headlights on full beam continuously.

 When another car approaches from the opposite direction, the system helps to prevent dazzling of the oncoming driver by shading out only as much of the beam as necessary.
 This is done by an ingenious projector module mechanism integrated into the headlamp.
 The same benefit applies to drivers in preceding cars.